Lucic makes strong impact in Bruins' season-opening win vs. Blackhawks

 "It was good.
 I thought we had a good start," Lucic said when asked about his line's performance.
 "Our shifts were good.
 We spent the majority of the time in the offensive zone.
 We created a penalty, and even the first shift we created a scoring chance off the get-go.
 We're three guys who play straight-line hockey and use our size and speed.
 It provides the team energy and gives us success."

 Lucic had a couple shifts with David Pastrnak, too, including one in the second period that resulted in the game-winning goal.
-Lucic got the puck at center ice, made a nifty backhand pass to Pastrnak after entering the attacking zone, and the superstar right wing fired a shot past Blackhawks goalie Arvid Soderblom to give the Bruins a 2-1 lead.
+Lucic got the puck at center ice and made a nifty backhand pass to Pastrnak after entering the attacking zone.
+The superstar right wing fired a shot past Blackhawks goalie Arvid Soderblom to give the Bruins a 2-1 lead.

 The assist for Lucic was his first point as a member of the Bruins since March 31, 2015.